-The fellows work in close collaboration with the director and medical director of the Missouri Regional Poison Control Center (PCC).
-At the PCC, fellows assist with reviewing the protocols and educating the SPIs.
+The fellows work in close collaboration with the executive director and medical director of the Missouri Poison Center.
+At the poison center, fellows assist with reviewing the protocols and educating the specialists in poison information (SPIs).
 They also assist in case review and are available to take call and assist the SPIs with any challenging cases.
-In their downtime, the fellow can work on scholarly activity or preparing lectures at their space at the PCC.
+In their downtime, the fellow can work on scholarly activity or preparing lectures for staff at the poison center.

 In addition to daily didactics, every week, there is a formal didactic session.
-The session is attended by the toxicology faculty, SPIs from the PCC, the toxicology service from Saint Louis University School of Medicine, and occasionally toxicologists from Bayer.
+The session is attended by the toxicology faculty, SPIs from the poison center, the toxicology service from Saint Louis University School of Medicine, and occasionally toxicologists from Bayer.
 At this session, we review both classic journal articles and recently published articles.
-One week of the month is dedicated to reviewing chapters in Goldfranks and one week is reserved for occupational toxicology.
-Dr. Tom Kibby, an occupational physician, leads didactics that week.
+One week of the month is dedicated to reviewing chapters in Goldfrank’s Toxicologic Emergencies and one week is reserved for occupational toxicology.
+Dr. Tom Kibby, an occupational medicine physician, leads the occupational toxicology curriculum.
 The rotators also educate the fellows with their weekly presentations and end of rotation projects which serve to cover parts of the curriculum that are outside of the typical exposures that we evaluate and treat.
 We also participate in:

 - ACMT National Case Conference